 ReSEED 9, for previously trained SEED leaders, will be held October 25 to 27, 2019, in Cape Cod, Massachusetts.

 Equity work continues to be critical in schools, organizations, and communities, and we look forward to working with SEED leaders to hone their skills further.
-If you have completed New Leaders Week, we invite you to consider joining us at ReSEED to revisit, renew, recharge, and recommit to working for a more just community.
+If you have completed New Leaders Week and led a SEED seminar for a year, we invite you to join us at ReSEED to revisit, renew, recharge, and recommit to working for a more just community.

 The cost for ReSEED is $1,400/person, which will include food and accommodations (three days and two nights) but not travel costs.